 We are pleasantly surprised by the traction offered by the Greenbay 4.
 The large rubber soles have a lot of surface area and a relatively aggressive and deeply lugged tread with lots of sharp edges.
 They perform beyond our expectations and offer good grip on firm snow and in icy conditions, especially considering the bulky size and clunkier nature of the boot's design.

 They can't quite match the traction of the Columbia Bugaboot Plus IV though, which has unique snow tire-esque soles.
-We went so far as to complete a side by side test between the Greenbay 4 and the Keen Durand Polar.
-We found that the Kamik boot offers slightly more predictable and confidence-inspiring grip in firm snow and icy conditions.
+We went so far as to complete a side by side test between the Greenbay 4 and the North Face Chilkat 400.
+We found that the Kamik boot offers a similarly predictable and confidence-inspiring grip in firm snow and icy conditions.

 The Greenbay 4 is our Top Pick for Ease of Use Award winner due to their combination of user-friendliness, simplicity, warmth, and traction.
 These boots are ideal for chores around the house like shoveling, snow-blowing, grabbing the mail, or taking out the trash, even in snow over a foot deep.
 They are equally appropriate for running errands around town, going sledding, or building snowmen out in the yard.
 Due to their looser fit and bulky design, we don't recommend these boots for long walks, winter hiking, or snowshoeing, but they are ideal for pretty much everything else, except standing in puddles deeper than three inches for an extended period.

 With a retail price of only $85, we feel the Greenbay 4 is a great value.
-If you're looking for a no-frills, workaday boot, nearly slip-on boot with great traction and warmth, you'd be hard pressed to find a better option at this price.
-They don't offer the versatility of the hiking-friendly, Best Buy winning Kamik Nationplus, but the Greenbay 4 is a great value nonetheless.
+If you're looking for a no-frills, workaday, nearly slip-on boot with great traction and warmth, you'd be hard pressed to find a better option at this price.
+They don't offer the versatility of the more hiking-friendly, Best Buy winning Kamik Nationplus, but the Greenbay 4 is a great value nonetheless.

 The Greenbay 4 is our Top Pick for Ease of Use.
 Not only are they a great value, but they are one of the easiest boots to get on and off.
 They are also very warm, highly water resistant, and offer great traction on firm snow and icy surfaces.
 With a loose and roomy fit, we don't recommend them for hiking, but they are great for everyday chores and errands.